| |

 |

-Broadcom's chief executive officer is spearheading an ambitious goal to achieve one hundred billion dollars in revenue, primarily driven by the company's strong standing in the custom silicon market with support from leading technology firms.
+Broadcom's chief executive has established an ambitious target of securing $100 billion in revenue, driven primarily by the company's established leadership in the custom silicon market, which is supported by major technology partners.

 |